igordanchenko/react-photo-album/docs/documentation.md

 ### 3-in-1

-If you use more than one layout in our app, you may opt for the aggregate component, which bundles all three layouts.
+If you use more than one layout in your app, you may opt for the aggregate component, which bundles all three layouts.

 ```tsx